Chemsex Support and Outreach Coordinator for Cis and Trans gbMSM

-AIDS Community Care Montreal (ACCM) is looking for a Chemsex Coordinator to join our team!
-ACCM is the only English-speaking community organization that offers prevention and support services to people living with or affected by HIV and/or hepatitis C in Quebec.
+AIDS Community Care Montreal (ACCM) is looking for a Chemsex Support and outreach Coordinator for cis and trans gay, bi, and queer men who have sex with men (gbMSM) to join our team!
+ACCM is the only English-speaking community organization that oﬀers prevention and support services to people living with or aﬀected by HIV and/or hepatitis C in Quebec.
 We work in collaboration with our many communities to build a compassionate and caring response to HIV and hepatitis C and do education work that equips people with the knowledge and skills needed to make informed decisions around their sexual health.

 The goal of this position is to develop spaces for users who partake in chemsex/PnP, i.e. who use drugs, such as crystal meth and GHB, in order to enhance their sexuality.
 The KONTAK program and ImpakT drop-ins are providing an array of support services around chemsex, overdose prevention, and PnP from the framework of harm reduction.
 We oﬀer support to the chemsex community through workshops, support groups, one-on-one peer support and counselling for those using drugs for chemsex (PnP), and harm reduction material deliveries.
 The team will be available to talk about HIV and STBBI testing, drug use, chemsex, access to health care, risk, mental health, and the maintenance of a healthy sex life.
 Our ultimate goal is to equip cis and trans gbMSM with knowledge, competencies, and materials to proactively manage their drug use, reduce the risk of STBBI transmission, and prevent overdoses.